-What does tiny-k Early Intervention of Douglas County do for families?
+What does tiny-k of Douglas County do for families?

 Our History, Mission and Values

 Early Intervention services have been available in Douglas County since 1992.
 Douglas County Infant Toddler Coordinating Council, Inc. was formed in 2002 as a 501(c)(3) non-profit organization.
 The name was changed to tiny-k Early Intervention, Inc. in 2006.
-The core mission and values of the organization have remained unchanged over the years.
-The organization has a governing Board of Directors which consists of volunteers from the community, some of whom are parents who have received services from tiny-k.
-This Board meets once a month to insure the organization provides high-quality services in a fiscally responsible manner. tiny-k Early Intervention, Inc. also has a Local Interagency Coordinating Council (LICC) – the Douglas County Early Childhood Council which serves to insure effective community collaboration.
+The core mission and values of the organization have remained unchanged over the years. tiny-k has a Local Interagency Coordinating Council (LICC) – the Douglas County Early Childhood Council, which serves to insure effective community collaboration.

 Helping families succeed from day one.